United States Marine Corps Forces, South: Organization

 The current objectives of MARFORSOUTH include the training of Latin American marines and naval infantry, providing disaster relief, and counter-terrorism.
 In October 1999, Marine Corps Forces South headquarters was moved to Miami, Florida, and grew to be a fully fledged headquarters to assist the Commander of U.S. Southern Command with all Marine Corps activities in Latin America.
 From 1992 until 2007, the Commander of U.S. Marine Corps Forces Command (previously Marine Corps Forces, Atlantic) was also the Commander-designate of MARFORSOUTH.
 From 2007 to 2015, the position of Commander, Marine Forces South, was held by the Deputy Commander of Marine Corps Forces Command, based in Norfolk, Virginia.
-In July 2015, Brigadier General Eric M. Smith became the first dedicated commander of MARFORSOUTH at its Miami headquarters.
+In July 2015, Brigadier General Eric Smith became the first dedicated commander of MARFORSOUTH at its Miami headquarters.
 His appointment occurred as the Marine Corps began increasing its activity in Latin America, with the focus of building partnerships with allies in the region, and during Marine General John F. Kelly's tenure as the head of Southern Command.

 Since 2021, MARFORSOUTH has been supported by the United States Marine Corps Reserve (MARFORRES).
 As part of Force Design 2030, the Marine Reserve will be providing forces for Southern Command and all other theaters that are not part of the Indo-Pacific Command.
 Because of these changes, starting in 2021, MARFORSOUTH became a three-star command from the previous one-star, with Lieutenant General David Bellon being dual-hatted as the commanding general of both MARFORSOUTH and MARFORRES.
 Between 2014 and 2021 the Southern Command had a Special Purpose Marine Air-Ground Task Force assigned to it, until the Reserve took over that role.
 From 2014 to 2021, the Special Purpose Marine Air-Ground Task Force – Southern Command (SPMAGTF-SC) was stationed at Soto Cano Air Base in Honduras, from where it deployed Marines to participate in international training exercises and humanitarian relief missions across Latin America.